BitMadcouk/BMKDWebsite/docs/blog/C64ASMCLS.md

 ---
 # C64 ASM Clearing the screen

 Clearing the screen is one of those things that is so trivial on the C64 that you can do it by pressing Shift + CLR or in basic by typing :-

     PRINT CHR$(147)

-It's not much more difficult to do it in assembly either thanks to the [built in kernel routines](https://www.pagetable.com/c64ref/kernal/) of the C64.
+It's not much more difficult to do it in assembly either thanks to the [built in kernal routines](https://www.pagetable.com/c64ref/kernal/) of the C64.

 I'll show you how to clear the screen that way and then I'll show you another method which doesn't rely on the built in routines.